bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 **Note:** _changing the size of the button(s) does not affect the size of the menu items!_

-## Dropdown color variants
-The dropdown trigger buttons can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link` etc.

-See the [Variant Reference](/docs/reference/color-variants) for a list of supported contextual variants.

-You can also apply abritrary classes to the toggle button via the `toggle-class` prop.
-This prop accepts either a string or array of strings.

 ## Hidden Caret
 The dropdown can be created with the caret hidden by setting the `no-caret` prop to `true`.